-In Allen, the divorced parents had an agreed order under which father was paying for daughter’s undergraduate education expenses and mother was paying for daughter’s health insurance.
-Shortly before daughter’s graduation from college, father filed a petition asking the trial court to order that mother share in the expenses of daughter’s dental school.
-The trial court rejected father’s request and determined that father was responsible for daughter’s dental school expenses, less daughter’s contributions through grants, scholarships, or loans.
+In Allen, the divorced parents had an agreed order under which the father was paying for daughter’s undergraduate education expenses and the mother was paying for the daughter’s health insurance.
+Shortly before the daughter’s graduation from college, the father filed a petition asking the trial court to order that the mother share in the expenses of the daughter’s dental school.
+The trial court rejected the father’s request and determined that the father was responsible for the daughter’s dental school expenses, less daughter’s contributions through grants, scholarships, or loans.
 Father appealed the trial court’s decision and the Court of Appeals reversed and remanded the matter to the trial court for an apportionment of the dental school expenses between father, mother, and daughter.

-The Supreme Court accepted transfer to interpret Indiana’s educational child support statute, which states:
+The Supreme Court accepted a transfer to interpret Indiana’s educational child support statute, which states:

 The child support order or an educational support order may also include, where appropriate: